 Vittorio Mezza trio

 Vittorio Mezza, is considered one of the most interesting and original pianist on the new italian jazz scene.
 With the help of two “supermusicians” as Massimo Moriconi and Ettore Fioravanti gave birth to a musical project of extraordinary artistic depht, great novelty both stylistic and of ideas.
 It’s remarkable a strong component of swing and interplay, a quality is becoming rarest.
+The cd suggests some excellent original songs, some evocative themes by Petrucciani, Shorter, Monk and closes with an homage to Nirvana.

 Bill Carrothers - Max De Aloe - Apnea